nerikorobert/Week1Flaskcodehallenge/README.md

 ### PATCH /powers/:id

 This route should update an existing `Power`.
-It should accept an object with the following properties in the body of the request:
+It should accept an object with the following properties in the body of the request: Lorem

 ```json
 {